camilapulido/Neuron-Energy-Consumption/README.md

 ## Protocol for Energy Measurements in Neurnal Synapses

-**1) Image processing: extract fluorescent signal from individuals boutons from a neuron.**
+## I. Image processing: extract fluorescent signal from individuals boutons from a neuron

-This is a protocol for analysis of ATP dynamics in ysnaptic boutons using a new generation of genetically enginered biosensors (ATPSnFR2), recently [published](https://www.biorxiv.org/content/10.1101/2023.08.24.554624v1)
+This protocol delineates the analysis of ATP dynamics within synaptic boutons, employing the last generation of the genetically engineered ATP biosensors, called ATPSnFR2, as detailed in a recent [publication](https://www.biorxiv.org/content/10.1101/2023.08.24.554624v1)

 This protocol is intendded to be used with to Analysis programs: ImajeJ (Fiji) and IGOR-Pro (wavemetrics).